Professional Development in Montessori Arts Education | Video Trainings

 By Spramani Elaun

-Every Montessori school should have an art environment.
-Whether an art shelf inside the classroom, dedicated classroom, or specials visiting.
-Elementary students should be engaging in some type of art.
-Allowing them to express creativity plus building basic skill sets.
-One of the reasons art programs exist is to expose children to different kinds of mediums.
-When exposed to different art activities students are likely to find the right art domain they enjoy.
-When children find the right art experience they enjoy, they become independent as they practice these skill-sets.
-When Montessori elementary students work independently they can also self regulate their own stress with hand work.
+When children are exposed to different art activities they are likely to find the right art domain they enjoy.
+As children find the right art experiences they enjoy, they become independent as they practice these skill-sets.
+When elementary students work independently they can also self regulate their own stress with hand work in the classroom.
 Independent working students can also reach creative flow states!
-So where should you start with bringing Montessori elementary art into the classroom?
+So where should you start with to bring art into the classroom?

 • Schedule Art